Greece moves to quell default fears, pledges to meet 'all obligations'

 Greece has not received bailout funds since August last year and has resorted to measures such as borrowing from state entities to tide it over.
 It offered a new package of reforms last week in the hope of unlocking funds, but has yet to win agreement on the proposals with its EU and IMF lenders.

-Most urgently, Athens is on the hook for a roughly 450 million euro ($494 million) loan repayment to the IMF due this Thursday.
+Most urgently, Athens is on the hook for a roughly 450 million euro loan repayment to the IMF due this Thursday.

 The interior minister suggested last week the government would prioritize wages and pensions over the IMF payment, although the government later denied that was its stance.